 Make sure to keep your hands, cuticles, and nails moisturized.
 Use a thick, oil-based ointment or a cream designed for people with psoriasis every time you wash your hands, or at least several times a day.
 Moisturizing helps prevent injury to your hands and keeps your nail beds hydrated, which can improve their appearance.

-Picking at your nails — or even cleaning under them too roughly — can injure the skin and cause an infection or psoriatic disease flare.
+Picking at your nails, biting them, or even cleaning under them too roughly can injure the skin and cause an infection or psoriatic disease flare.
 If you must remove a hangnail, soak your hands in warm water, then remove it as gently as possible.
 If you have debris under your fingernail, warm water might help remove that too.

 If you’re doing any work where you might irritate your skin, wear gloves.
 Some people with psoriasis or PsA find that latex gloves alone don’t protect their hands enough.
 You may need to wear a cotton glove with a nitrile glove over the top, and possibly a latex one over that.
 Although it might sound like overkill, this protection can play a big role in helping manage your psoriatic disease.

-Both of these nail tools can do more damage than good — especially if your nails are already damaged due to psoriatic disease.
-Trim your nails with scissors or clippers, and smooth them with products like glycolic acid.
+Nail files can do more damage than good — especially if your nails are already damaged due to psoriatic disease.
+If you want to file your nails, do so gently with a fine-grit nail filer, but overall, it’s best to trim your nails with scissors or clippers, and smooth them with products like glycolic acid.

 Ask your dermatologist about prescription nail polishes that can help reduce the appearance of nail psoriasis.
 Also, talk to your dermatologist about systemic treatments known as biologics that help stop the inflammation leading to psoriatic nail disease.

 How do you care for your nails with psoriasis or psoriatic arthritis?
-Share your thoughts and tips in the comments below or by posting on MyPsoriasisTeam.
+Let others know in the comments below.

 Get updates directly to your inbox.